HiLab-git/PyMIC/docs/source/usage.ssl.rst

 ------------------

-In the configuration file for ``pymic_ssl``, in addition to those used in fully supervised learning, there are some items specified for semi-supervised learning.
+In the configuration file for ``pymic_ssl``, in addition to those used in fully supervised learning, there are some items specificalized for semi-supervised learning.

 Users should provide values for the following items in ``dataset`` section of the configuration file: